 No later than April 15 of the senior year the student must submit full copies of the project to each faculty advisor.
 A presentation and defense of the project before members of the Department of Spanish & Portuguese will be scheduled for the following week.
 The faculty of the Department of Spanish & Portuguese will determine whether the project adequately meets the criteria for approval and will convey its decision to the candidate in a timely manner.
 If approved, a second presentation of the project will then be made to fellow students in the Department of Spanish & Portuguese and from other areas of interest.

 Subject to Department approval, in May of the senior year honors will be awarded.

 The final written product of the honors program in the Department of Spanish & Portuguese will usually consist of a research paper or creative work of about 70–100 pages in length and of professional quality.
 Although honors projects in the past have had a traditional typeface-on-paper look to them, the emergence of new digital technologies enables formats hitherto untested, and students should feel free to consider alternative forms of expression.
 Whatever the project, the student will be accountable to high academic standards of quality in all areas to be assessed.

 Final projects may include literary scholarship, linguistic studies, pedagogical studies, and creative writing, which may include literary translation.
 Final projects may also be interdisciplinary in their approach.
-It is expected that the majority of final projects will be written in Spanish.
+It is expected that the majority of final projects will be written in Spanish / Portuguese.
 Projects may be written in English with good cause, upon the approval of the primary advisor and the department faculty.

 The student will work closely with the primary faculty advisor of the honors project, but final approval and the award of honors can be granted only by a majority vote of the full-time, permanent faculty in residence.